Fan-Treasure/ExMesh/README.md

 </div>

-This repository contains the official implementation for the paper **"ExMesh: EXplicit Mesh Reconstruction with Topology Adaptation"**.
+This repository contains the official implementation for the paper **"ExMesh: Explicit Mesh Reconstruction with Topology Adaptation"**.

 ## 📦 Installation